 For the study, scientists analyzed nine months of testing data just before the roll-out of vaccines in long-term care facilities.
 This period allowed them to see the results in the setting of natural exposure to the virus.

-They identified that 2.6% of Connecticut’s 212 nursing homes residents had one or more repeat positive SARS-CoV-2 PCR tests occurring as early as 90 days after an initial positive test.
+They identified that 2.6% of Connecticut’s 212 nursing home residents had one or more repeat positive SARS-CoV-2 PCR tests occurring as early as 90 days after an initial positive test.
 This percentage was significantly higher than other demographics, such as younger adults or community-dwelling elderly.

-The more concerning fact was 12.6% of the elderly with a second positive test after 90 days died shortly after that repeat positive test.
+The more concerning fact was that 12.6% of the elderly with a second positive test after 90 days died shortly after that repeat positive test.
 While genetic sequencing was not available, several lines of evidence supported that reinfection may have been responsible for the repeat positive tests, including the fact that 80% of those elderly had an intervening negative test.

-Sunil Parikh, associate professor and the study’s lead author said, “While nursing home residents represent some of the most elderly and frail individuals in our community, we were still quite surprised at the patterns of test results and the outcomes.
+Sunil Parikh, associate professor and the study’s lead author, said, “While nursing home residents represent some of the most elderly and frail individuals in our community, we were still quite surprised at the patterns of test results and the outcomes.
 This was an early clue as to the less robust and waning immunity that may be seen in this vulnerable population following natural SARS-CoV-2 infection.”

 The use of surveillance testing for the SARS-CoV-2 virus is a critical tool to contain outbreaks in nursing homes.
 While tests were hard in the early months of the pandemic, states, for example, Connecticut, had the option to conduct rapid and frequent comprehensive testing of nursing home inhabitants by mid-May 2020.
 The sheer number of positive tests was sobering, however, this permitted nursing homes to distinguish outbreaks, analyze information, and separate individuals who were infected, subsequently restricting these potentially explosive outbreaks.